tiagomonteiro0715/Ark-invest-CSV-merger/README.md

 click here to downloas source

 write short blocks of text
+make video showing the program for the zero. from the instalattion to the file creation and folder removal

 talk about ark invest
 criar indice com tudo e descrição muito breve.

+a very briefe description of my licence and show site with other licenes easily explained